NikosFragkiskatos/Kafka_VehicleCoordinates/README.md

 ## Dependencies

-Install the required Python and Node.js dependencies: pip install kafka-python npm install
+Install the required Python and Node.js dependencies:
+### Windows Users:

+- In a Terminal window, run the commands below to install the Express and node-rdkafka libraries:
+`npm install express`
+`npm install node-rdkafka`

+### Mac Users:

+- In a Terminal window, run the commands below to install the Express and node-rdkafka libraries:
+`sudo xcode-select --reset`
+`npm install express`
+`npm install node-rdkafka`

 ## Usage

 ### 1. Start the Kafka Producer: